DavidMercier/traite/otlet_traite_1934_FR.rst

 Morison.
 Stanley. — Four centuries of Printing.
 (A survey of the development of the art of printing from the beginnings down to 1924).

-Turpain, A. — De la presse à bras à la linotype et é l’Electrotypographie.
+Turpain, A. — De la presse à bras à la linotype et à l’Electrotypographie.
 Revue générale de8 sciences pures et appliquées.
 Nov.
 15, 1907.

 L’imprimerie et la pensée moderne.
 Bulletin officiel des Maîtres imprimeurs.
 Paris.